mcfiredrill/mcfiredrill.github.io/_posts/2017-08-23-getting-started-with-ember-cli-rails.md

   create tests/unit/routes/posts-test.js
 {% endhighlight %}

-I made the path for the posts route "/", just for convience.
+I made the path for the posts route "/", just for convenience.

 {% highlight javascript %}
 import Ember from 'ember';